Alejogb1/job-board/blog-data/what-is-the-ethical-approach-to-using-tools-like-the-person-lookup-endpoint-to-retrieve-linkedin-profile-data-teaching-point-discusses-ethical-considerations-in-api-usage.md

 id: "what-is-the-ethical-approach-to-using-tools-like-the-person-lookup-endpoint-to-retrieve-linkedin-profile-data-teaching-point-discusses-ethical-considerations-in-api-usage"
 ---

-Yo alright lets talk about snagging LinkedIn data with those person lookup endpoints man its a can of worms for real
+Yo lets talk about snagging LinkedIn data with those person lookup endpoints man its a can of worms for real

 First thing is like are we even allowed to be doing this at all LinkedIn's terms of service that's the first hurdle always gotta peek at those usually tucked away in some corner of the internet they're basically the legal rulebook telling you what you can and cannot do and messing with that is like knowingly stepping on a landmine no bueno especially when we are dealing with personal data remember that at the core its about respecting people's privacy and if those terms say 'no unauthorized scraping' or whatever well that's a red flag a big one